akifgrape/Eighred-wallet/README.md

 # Eighred Wallet
-s

 Eighred Wallet is a universal multi-platform (mobile/web/extension) crypto wallet.
 Use Eighred Wallet to easily access 3000+ coins and thousands of DApps and web3 ecosystem.

 This wallet enables you to store, manage, and transact with Ethereum and many other cryptocurrencies.

 ## Installation
 To start using the wallet, you need to install it as a browser extension.